-2.1 Overall points of agreement and disagreement.
+2.1.
+Overall points of agreement and disagreement

-CFH's view of analogy as high-level perception has its attractive features.
-For instance, it aptly captures a common intuition that analogy is "seeing as".
-For example, when Rutherford thought of modeling the atom as if it were the solar system, he might be said to have been "perceiving" the atom as a solar system.
+Chalmers et al.'s view of analogy as high-level perception has its attractive features.
+For instance, it aptly captures a common intuition that analogy is 'seeing as'.
+For example, when Rutherford thought of modelling the atom as if it were the solar system, he might be said to have been 'perceiving' the atom as a solar system.
 It further highlights the fact that analogical processing often occurs outside of purely verbal situations.
-Yet while we find this view in some respects an attractive metaphor, we are less enthusiastic about its merits as a technical proposal, especially the claim of the inseparability of the processes.
+Yet while we find this view is in some respects an attractive metaphor, we are less enthusiastic about its merits as a technical proposal, especially the claim of the inseparability of the processes.

-We agree with CFH that understanding how analogical processing interacts with perception and other processes of building representations is important.
-We disagree that such interactions necessitate a holistic account.
-Figure 1 illustrates three extremely coarsegrained views of how perception and cognition interact.
+We agree with Chalmers et al. that understanding how analogical processing interacts with perception and other processes of building representations is important but we disagree that such interactions necessitate a holistic account.
+Figure 1 illustrates three extremely coarse-grained views of how perception and cognition interact.
 Part (a) depicts a classic stage model, in which separate processes occur in sequence.
-This is the straw man that CFH argue against.
-Part (b) depicts CFH's account.
-The internal structure either is not identifiable in principle (the literal reading of CFH's claims) or the parts interact so strongly that they cannot be studied in isolation (how CFH actually conduct their research).
-Part (c) depicts what we suggest is a more plausible account.
+This is the straw man that Chalmers et al. argue against.
+Part (b) depicts Chalmers et al.'s account.
+The internal structure either is not identifiable in principle (the literal reading of Chalmers et al.'s claims) or the parts interact so strongly that they cannot be studied in isolation (how Chalmers et al. actually conduct their research).
+Part (c) depicts what we suggest us a more plausible account.
 The processes that build representations are interleaved with the processes that use them.
-On this view, there is value in studying the processes in isolation, as well as in identifying their connections with the rest of the system.
+With this view, there is value in studying the processes in isolation, as well as in identifying their connections with the rest of the system.
 We will return to this point in Section 3.